bfairnington/cafe_app/README.md

 # readme

-A simple app that runs create, read, update and delete (CRUD) operations on an MySQL database.
+A simple app that runs create, read, update and delete (CRUD) operations on a local MySQL database.

 Setup a Docker container to run a local MySQL database.